How to Join

 The financial breakdown of each chapter is located on the Costs of Membership webpage.

 Once recruitment registration is completed, PNMs may receive an updated and detailed spreadsheet.
 The Interfraternity Council is not able to answer chapter specific questions about finances.
 If you, or your student, receives a bill that is more than 10% different than the amount listed, please contact the Interfraternity Council immediately at firstname.lastname@example.org.

-Why should my child join a Greek organization?
+Why should my student join a Greek organization?

 At the University of Arizona, we take great pride in our Greek organizations and all that they stand for.
 College can be so much more than just classes and homework; it is also a time for growth and development.
 Greek Life can foster the education of the whole person.
 Having your student be a part of a Greek organization means several things, including long lasting friendships, academics, leadership and campus involvement, and community service.
 Check out this Greek Parent Orientation Video.